Duce32/Feeder_capture/README.md

 ## Hardware Requirements

 - Raspberry Pi with GPIO access
-- Two servo motors connected to pins 17 and 27
+- One servo motor connected to pin 17
-- SW520D tilt switch on pin 18
 - PIR motion sensor on pin 4
 - Network connectivity for TinyTuya API calls